openebs/website/docs/main/concepts/architecture.md

 Using a single controller to implement synchronous replication of data to fixed set of nodes (instead of distribution via multiple metadata controller), reduces the overhead in managing the metadata and also reduces the blast radius related to a node failure and other nodes participating in the rebuild of the failed node.

 The OpenEBS volume services layer exposes the volumes as:
-- Device or Directory paths in case of Local Engine
+- Device or Directory paths in case of Local Storage (a.k.a Local Engine)
-- NVMe Target in case of Replicated Engine
+- NVMe Target in case of Replicated Storage (a.k.a Replicated Engine and f.k.a Mayastor)

 ### Volume Data Layer

 OpenEBS Data Engines create a Volume Replica on top of the storage layer.
 Volume Replicas are pinned to a node and are created on top of the storage layer.
 The replica can be any of the following:

-- Sub-directory - in case the storage layer used is a filesystem directory
+- Sub-directory - in case the storage layer used is a filesystem directory.
-- Full Device or Partitioned Device - in case the storage layer used is block devices
+- Full Device or Partitioned Device - in case the storage layer used is block devices.
-- Logical Volume - in case the storage layer used is a device pool coming from local engine
+- Logical Volume - in case the storage layer used is a device pool coming from Local Storage.

 In case the applications require only local storage, then the persistent volume will be created using one of the above directories, device (or partition) or logical volume.
 OpenEBS [control plane](#control-plane) will be used to provision one of the above replicas.

-OpenEBS can add the layer of high availability on top of the local storage using the replicated engine.
+OpenEBS can add the layer of high availability on top of the local storage using the Replicated Storage.
 In this case, OpenEBS uses a light-weight storage defined storage controller software that can receive the read/write operations over a network end-point and then be passed on to the underlying storage layer.
 OpenEBS then uses this Replica network end-points to maintain a synchronous copy of the volume across nodes.

 OpenEBS Volume Replicas typically go through the following states:
 - Initializing, during initial provisioning and is being registered to its volume